SummersRemote/CSSAssist/README.md

 // calling the extension
 CSSAssist('p').makeRed();
 ```
-The extensions directory contains an example in the file cssassist.replace.js.
+The extensions directory contains an example extension in the file cssassist.replace.js.
 The replace method accepts a regular expression and replacement value and is can optionally iterate over all descendants or only the immediate children of each context node.

 Unit Testing
 ============